 The world's leading container ship operators

 In terms of capacity, the world's largest container ship operators include France's CMA CGM, Swiss-based Mediterranean Shipping Company and Denmark's Maersk Line.
-After an alliance between these three companies was nixed by antitrust watchdogs, a partnership between MSC, Hyundai M.M. and Maersk has been approved in 2016.
+After an alliance between these three companies was nixed by antitrust watchdogs, a partnership between MSC, Hyundai M.M. and Maersk was approved in 2016.
 Copenhagen-based AP Moeller-Maersk was founded in 1904.
 While Maersk is active in various fields, the company’s largest business area is the container shipping area, which operates under the Maersk Line unit.
-In 2016, Maersk generated around 35.5 billion U.S. dollars in revenue, some 20 billion U.S. dollars of which were derived from the group’s container division, Maersk Line.
+In 2017, Maersk generated around 31 billion U.S. dollars in revenue, some 24.3 billion U.S. dollars of which were derived from the group’s Maersk Line segment.